 for the distribution's central part, and an $r=2$ model

 for the tail.
 A plot on the normalized distribution of votes appears in Figure~\ref{Fig:PRIDistribution}.
-Here the normalization of votes is performed using a $4$th degree polynomial on windows of 300 and 3000 cabin certificates obtaining a reliable average density of events \footnote{The ``unfolding'' procedure and their meaning is explained in \cite{HernandezSaldanaE2} but is of standard use in data analysis long ago.}.
-Notice that no fitting parameter was used, in contrast to considering a Brody or a Weibull distributions.
+Here the ``unfolding'' of votes is performed using a $4$th degree polynomial on windows of $300$ and $3000$ cabin certificates obtaining a reliable average density of events \footnote{The ``unfolding'' procedure and their meaning is explained in \cite{HernandezSaldanaE2} but is of standard use in data analysis long ago.}.
+Notice that no fitting parameter was used, in contrast to a Brody or a Weibull distributions.
 The reason of this behavior is unclear and requires a local analysis of the distribution in order to separate the states and municipalities ruled traditionally by PRI.
 A connection with a geographical approach could be of interest \cite{SuarezAlberro}